-This summer, Jenner will reportedly appear on the cover of Sports Illustrated, clad only in the American flag and the Olympic gold medal won 40 years ago.
+This summer, Jenner appears on the cover of Sports Illustrated wearing the Olympic gold medal won 40 years ago.
 But it's not just Jenner.
 The transgender agenda has become a huge media concern, from the fracas in North Carolina to the Obama Administration's newly announced school restroom policy.
 Sadly, given the prominence of transgenderism in our culture, children are bound to be exposed to this complicated issue at far too early an age.

 Responding to Children

 When confusing events like this are broadcast throughout the culture, Focus on the Family is asked a lot of questions.
 And we know parents get asked questions, too: